Maximilian K. Noppel

 news [more]

-Oct 15, 2024 We have just uploaded our preprint on Generalized Adversarial Code-Suggestions: Exploiting Contexts of LLM-based Code-Completion to ArXiv.
-In the paper, we investigate if code models can be tricked to suggest vulnerable source code, without adding vulnerable code snippets to the training data.
-That way, our attack by-passes static analysis and other defensive technique that should ensure a secure usage of coding assistents.
-In our research, we found that none of the evaluated defenses can prevent our attack effectively, except for one: Fine-Pruning works but requires a trusted clean data set which is the problem in the first place.
+Oct 15, 2024 We have uploaded our preprint titled Generalized Adversarial Code-Suggestions: Exploiting Contexts of LLM-based Code-Completion to ArXiv.
+In the paper, we investigate if code models can be tricked into suggesting vulnerable source code.
+Interestingly, this malicious effect can be achieved without adding vulnerable code snippets to the training data, as our study shows.
+Therefore, our attacks by-pass static analysis and other defensive technique that aim to ensure the security coding assistents.
+In our research, we found that none of the evaluated defenses can prevent our attack effectively, except for one: Fine-Pruning is effetive but requires a trusted clean data set — which is the problem in the first place.

 Sep 24, 2024 I lust presented our extended abstract A Brief Systematization of Explanation-Aware Attacks at the 47th German Conference on Artificial Intelligence 2024 in Würzburg, Germany.
 In the paper, we summarized our SP24 Systematization of Knowledge paper on three pagess, including the three important dimesions: The capabilities of the adversary, the scopes of the attack, and the attack types.
 The paper serves an basic introduction to the problem of explanation-aware attacks.